inflearn logo

 • To drive change in the field, we adhere to the 'Human-in-the-Loop' principle while simultaneously training the cultural maturity of organization members.

-The following is a summary of this lecture in Infographic format.
+The following is a summary of this lecture in an infographic format.

 https://tinyurl.com/2cpkjssf

-2. Audio files (URL) to help you understand this lecture are also attached.
+2. An audio file (URL) to help you understand this lecture is also attached.

 Recommended for